p-argento/uni/DM/_DM Notes.md

 # K-means
 The idea is to divide the dataset in clusters so that the mean of each cluster has a meaning, represent something.
+We're studying convex shapes, since with concavities we get weird results, since the mean would be in the hole.
+But we could also increase the number of clusters to obtain smaller convex shapes.
+What is the best k?
+It is a post-processing choice, because you need to see the difference between the different results.

+# Bisecting K-means
+From a recursive algo to smaller sets.
+Starting from a unique cluster, split into 2.

+# X-means
+New idea for splitting.
+The SSE is always meaningful, it will always be meaningful to split.
+While with the BIC we can decide how many split at each iteration.
+They're greedy algo, simply optimising the next move.

+# Hierarchical Clustering
+Nested clusters organised as a hierarchical tree.
+It is alway a bidimensional tree.